wix/Detox/docs/Guide.Contributing.md

 npm run e2e
 ```

+### Native Tests

+We got native tests for our client code, here is how you execute it

+#### Android

+0. Install Java and Android SDK 25
+1. In `detox/android` run `./gradlew install`
+2. Run `./gradlew test` to run the tests

 ### Code Generation

 We are using a code generator based on `babel` and `objective-c-parser` to generate a Javascript Interface for `EarlGrey` (the testing library we use on iOS).